Azure/azure-sdk-for-js/sdk/deviceupdate/iot-device-update/samples/v1/javascript/README.md

 urlFragment: iot-device-update-javascript
 ---

-# Azure Text Analytics client library samples for JavaScript
+# Azure IoT Hub Device Update client library samples for JavaScript

-These sample programs show how to use the JavaScript client libraries for Azure Text Analytics in some common scenarios.
+These sample programs show how to use the JavaScript client libraries for Azure IoT Hub Device Update in some common scenarios.

 | **File Name**         | **Description**                                                                                                                    |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |